 A filling, healthy breakfast will provide you with the energy that you need to get through the day.
 Also, eating breakfast will prevent you from overeating later in the day.
-When choosing your breakfast, be sure that it contains some carbohydrates, protein and dairy or fruit.
-This can be in the form of a bowl of oatmeal with fruits or even Greek yoghurt with seed toppings.
+When choosing your breakfast, be sure that it contains some carbohydrates, protein, and dairy or fruit.
+This can be in the form of a bowl of oatmeal with fruits or even Greek yogurt with seed toppings.

 Pack a healthy lunch

 When preparing for your day ahead, don’t forget to pack a healthy lunch.

 While restaurant foods can be appetizing, their portion servings are large and rich in calories.
 By packing your own lunch, you’re likely to eat healthier and save money.
 Also, use your lunch hour as an excuse to get away from your desk.
 Enjoying your meal away from your seat will help prevent you from overeating.